SLIBIO/SLib/README.md

 ### KDevelop or CMake

 Firstly, open and build `SLib.kdev4` project in the `build/Linux-KDevelop` directory in SLib source.
 After completion of build, you can see the precompiled static libraries in the `lib/Linux` directory.

+Secondly, setup your project which will use SLib.

 Edit `CMakeLists.txt` as following